 The "Alarm reset" switch can be used for an alarm output to be switched off remotely.
+The red LED alarm is not switched off in this case.

 The switch does not affect the unit's process run.

 A further delay can be entered (0-9999 seconds) for monitoring.